arzwa/MultilocusIsland/docs/draft-hapdip2.md

 In the homogeneous deterministic model, all loci have the same dynamics if the initial allele frequencies are equal.
-From @eq:odeme, we find that in that case, the allele frequency at any individual selected locus in an $L+1$ locus system must satisfy at equilibrium
+From @eq:odeme, we find that in that case, the frequency $p$ of the locally beneficial allele at any individual selected locus in an $L+1$ locus system must satisfy at equilibrium
 \begin{align}
    0 &= shpq + s(1-2h)pq^2 -mg[p]p
    \label{eq:odeq} \\